Found us from search engine?

 Not being indexed means not being listed on Google Search.

-I’m perfectly aware that 30x are useful and crucial to be implemented.
+I’m perfectly aware that 30x is useful and crucial to be implemented.
 However, when implemented incorrectly, that can ruin not only your SEO but also the user experience.

 Another thing is to not mix 301 and 302.
 Is it moved permanently or moved temporarily?
 A confused Googlebot is not an efficient Googlebot.